vedi/cocos2dx-store-example/README.md

     $ git clone git@github.com:soomla/cocos2dx-store-example.git projects/cocos2dx-store-example
     ```

+Note: Draw your attention, we use symlink to cocos2d-x in our example project.
+It relies on cocos2d-x availability in relative path.
+If you want to use the project from other location, update the symlink, or completely replace it with cocos2d-x folder.

 #### Build instructions for Android

 1. Run the `build_native.sh` script located in projects/cocos2dx-store-example/proj.android.
 This step should take a while.
     ```
     $ cd projects/cocos2dx-store-example/proj.android
-    $ ./build_native.sh
+    $ ./build_native.py
     ```

 2. Finally, open the `proj.android` directory located in `cocos2dx-store-example` in Android Studio (IntelliJ IDEA). `proj.android` is an Android Studio project.
-3. Build the project, run ExampleActivity, and you're ready to go!
+3. Build the project, run example activity, and you're ready to go!
 The application should launch in an emulator or on your device.

 Take a look around, and get a feel for all you can do with cocos2dx-store.

 #### Build instructions for iOS

-1. Open the XCode project under `proj.ios`.
+1. Open the XCode project under `proj.ios_mac`.
 2. Build the project, run it, and you're ready to go!
 The application should launch in the simulator or on your device.

 Take a look around, and get a feel for all you can do with cocos2dx-store.